monkoose/neocodeium/README.md

   },
   -- Set to `false` to disable showing the number of suggestions label at the line column show_label = true,
+  -- Set to `true` to enable suggestions debounce debounce = false,
   -- Maximum number of lines parsed from non-current loaded buffers -- Set to `0` to disable parsing non-current buffers (may lower suggestion quality) -- Set it to `-1` to parse all lines